lukepiette/EEG-Focus-Monitor/README.md

-# EEG_Focus_Monitor
+# EEG Focus Monitor
-This algorithm tracks your focus with the Muse headband, and generates different sounds to fit your focus levels.
+This algorithm tracks your focus with the Muse headband, and generates different sounds to put you into deeper focus levels.